otto-de/api-guidelines/api-guidelines/global/compatibility/compatible-changes/rules/should-use-extensible-enums.md

 ---
-type: SHOULD
 id: R000035
 ---

-# use extensible enums
+# SHOULD use extensible enums

 Enums (represented by `enum` keyword) are not extensible in JSON schema.
 Adding a new enum value is considered as a breaking change if used in responses.